Insoft-UK/PrimeSDK/Xcode/README.md

 Edit your PPL or PPL+ code for the HP Prime.

 > [!NOTE]
 > The command-line tools currently bundled with Xprime may be removed in future releases.
-Instead, Xprime may rely on externally supplied command-line tools, making it easier for users—especially those using alternative code editors—to integrate them.
+Instead, Xprime may rely on externally supplied command-line tools.
 This change would allow these tools to be updated independently, without requiring a new Xprime release each time.